SharonLutz/SharonLutz.github.io/index.md

 Institute for Genomic Mathematics, University of Bonn, Germany<br>
 Department of Biostatistics, Harvard University

-Graduate Research Assistant: May 2007- March 2010<br>
+Graduate Research Assistant and Teaching Assistant: May 2007- March 2010<br>
-Department of Biostatistics, Harvard University

-Graduate Teaching Assistant: August 2007- August 2009<br>
 Department of Biostatistics, Harvard University

 Graduate Research Assistant: May 2007- August 2007<br>